More Tips for Going To Mass with Young Children

 Bring a children’s Bible and religious books.

-Rather than toys that the kids will make noise with (we learned our lesson on that one!), we started to bring religious books and children’s Bibles with us for our kids to look at during Mass.
+Rather than toys that the kids will make noise with (we learned our lesson on that one!), we started to bring religious books (like The Mass for Children or My First Prayer Book) and children’s Bibles with us for our kids to look at during Mass.

 Give them time to move around after Mass.